theodet/do/passionflower2025/README.md

 ### Indigenous Uses

 From the Tupi people of Amazonia to the Algonquian of the Chesapeake region, Indigenous peoples harvested passionflowers as medicinal and culinary plants long before the arrival of Europeans to the Americas.
-Archaeological research suggests evidence of human consumption of *Passiflora incarnata* as early as the Late Archaic period (c.1000 BCE) in what is now the southeastern United States.
-The Cruz-Badiano Codex—a 1552 Aztec herbal—likely contains the oldest extant description of a passionflower: coanenepilli or "serpent’s tongue" in Nahuatl.
-Subsequent sixteenth-century ethnobotanical works recorded the Nahua people’s use of *coanenepilli* root as a [diuretic](https://www.doaks.org/resources/online-exhibits/epidemics/epidemics-english/mesoamerican-herbals/serpents-tongue) and [purgative](https://florentinecodex.getty.edu/en/book/11/folio/143v/images/0).
+Archaeological research suggests evidence of human consumption of *Passiflora incarnata* as early as the Late Archaic period (c.1000 BCE) in what is now the southeastern United States.[^1] The Cruz-Badiano Codex—a 1552 Aztec herbal—likely contains the oldest extant description of a passionflower: coanenepilli or "serpent’s tongue" in Nahuatl.[^2] Subsequent sixteenth-century ethnobotanical works recorded the Nahua people’s use of *coanenepilli* root as a [diuretic](https://www.doaks.org/resources/online-exhibits/epidemics/epidemics-english/mesoamerican-herbals/serpents-tongue) and [purgative](https://florentinecodex.getty.edu/en/book/11/folio/143v/images/0).[^3]

 Image: to be added to the media repos. folio.
 34. https://indd.adobe.com/view/ef9bfea9-94bc-4c06-8e54-b4c91c2f59cd